|

 individualities.
 Atoms can be perceived by consciousness but can not be

-Namely atoms are not material and do not form material substance but form
+Namely atoms are not material and do not form material substance, but form

 Among a huge variety of atoms there are four types which correspond with

-elements: fire, water, earth, air.
+four elements: fire, water, earth, air.
 Namely atoms have various forms and the sizes

 but in aggregate have four qualities that is shown on the scheme: